Students and parents, sign up for Remind messages from your school counselors. Text @hc2937 to 81010.

 - Please see this attachment for information regarding Career & College Promise (CCP), which is an opportunity extended to underclassmen to take courses at Wake Tech Community College.
 There are requirements students must meet to be eligible and steps to pursue this opportunity.
 Please view this attachment for new propspective students.

 - Click here to access a presentation on the Career Interest Survey!
-My recent results show that my interest are Conventional, Artistic, and Social!
-I'd love to know what your interests are!
+We'd love to know what your interests are!

 - If you need help loggining in, you may need to reset your password.
 If you didn't use your school email address, then try using your personal email address.

-- Did you miss curriculum night on January 30th?
-Check out the link to the presentation shown to families of Rising 10th (current 9th graders) here.
+- Did you miss course exploration night on February 11th?
+Check out the link to the presentation shown to families.

-- Our teachers offer tutoring, please see this list of availability: 2019/ 2020 Teacher Tutoring.
+- Our teachers offer tutoring.
 There is no fee for tutoring offered at school.

 - If you prefer tutoring from outside services, please see these lists 2019-2020 WCPSS Science Tutors and 2019-2020 Math Tutors.
 Fees may apply.